open-company/developer-onboarding/README.md

 * Use 2 soft spaces for indentation for white space irrelevant code/data.
 Use 4 soft spaces for white space relevant code/data.
 * Don't leave trailing spaces after lines.
 * Don't leave trailing new lines at the end of files.
+* We prefer defn- to :^private where its use is possible
 * Write comments.
 Comments are good.
 * Write tests.
 Tests are good.
 * Don't submit über pull requests, keep your changes focused and atomic.